Potato Salad recipe made the old fashioned way with a few simple ingredients. Eggs, vegetables, mayonnaise, and seasonings make this a classic recipe.

 No, I don’t peel them.
 Grandma Bauer always peeled her potatoes.

 I prefer using red potatoes but you can also use Yukon Gold potatoes or Russet potatoes.
 Any potatoes will work, really.

-You can make potato salad the day before.
+Yes!
+You can make this dish the day before.
 Which makes it a great holiday or party side dish.
 No mess in the kitchen on the day of your event!